deliveroo/deliveroo.engineering/_posts/2020-06-16-using-aws-ec2-and-ecs-to-host-hundreds-of-services.md

-The process of rolling out a new machine image when an update is available, or when we make changes to our custom machine image, is not as straightforward as I’m used to (I have a new-found appreciation for release management software).
+The process of rolling out a new machine image when an update is available, or when we make changes to our custom machine image, is not as straightforward as I’m used to as an application developer (I have a new-found appreciation for release management software).
 Only newly created EC2 machines will be built using this new image, and so the process of rolling out is one of the following on each of our AWS environments (sandbox, staging, production):

 * Disabling some of the cluster autoscaling rules, as we only want EC2 instances using the old image being terminated when the cluster gets too big.